dappcoder/swirlds-hashgraph-archetype/README.md

 #### Configure the SDK:
 Change the `config.txt` file found in the SDK as follows:
-   * comment the GameDemo.jar line and add a new app line for this application (replace ${appName} with your chosen value above)
+   * comment the GameDemo.jar line and add a new app line for this application (replace ${appName} with value you chose above)
 ```
 ...
 # app,		GameDemo.jar,		   9000, 9000